Pokkiri Mannan: Release

-The film released on 4 September alongside Paayum Puli and Savaale Samaali after the Tamil Film Producers Council move its strike.
+The film released on 4 September alongside Paayum Puli and Savaale Samaali after the Tamil Film Producers Council moved its strike.

 Reception

 A critic from The Times of India rated the film 1/5 and said "the film is as infuriating as nails on a chalkboard".
 Malini Mannath of The New Indian Express criticised the film and opined that "There is a sense of deja vu throughout, the plot seeming like a weak copy of earlier such formula flicks".
 A critic from Dinakaran criticised the film's plot holes.
 A critic from Dinamalar criticised the film's lack of story.
 A critic from Maalaimalar praised the cast's performance.